sarahblay/rc-docs/docs/usingthercspaces/usingthercspaces.md

 # Working with the UBC Libraray Research Commons
 {: .no_toc }

-These pages are meant for anyone using the Research Commons spaces on the 4th and 5th floors of the Koerner Library.
+These pages are meant to help optimize your work and experience working with the UBC Library Research Commons.
+If you need further assistance, please just let us know.
 {: .fs-6 .fw-300 }